villehai/ci-security/README.md

 4. **Check the Solutions**
    - If you get stuck, refer to the lab-specific README files or the workflows in `.github/workflows` for a hint or a complete solution.
+   - If you've cloned all branches during forking, you can also run the example workflows from the `release/examples` branch.

 ## Working with the repository